 - Independent living

-OSTC staff links students with community resources within the transition areas.
-Resources include technical and community colleges (secondary and post-secondary classes), rehabilitation services, social services, community cultural and recreational facilities.
+OSTC staff links students with community resources for the transition areas.
+Resources include secondary and post-secondary classes, rehabilitation services, social services, community cultural and recreational facilities.